 Another protection against a major housing crash is that mortgage standards were significantly increased as a result of legislation passed after the 2008 crash.
 This means that subprime borrowers are not likely to get access to mortgages at all, and more value is required from home buyers in the form of a down payment in order to buy a home.
 All of this will serve as a significant backstop against price corrections, even in the event of a national economic slowdown.

-The bottom line: Will the housing market crash in 2021?
+The Bottom Line: Will the housing market crash this year?

 The bottom line is that there don’t seem to be obvious risks of a major housing market crash in the market.
 There’s significant equity in homes, affordability remains good thanks to low interest rates, and the surge of interest in home ownership is likely to keep demand strong.